tonghuikang/blog/_posts/2021-11-06-starting-out-h1b1.md

 ## Obtaining an H-1B1

-Ashley has written [a very comprehensive guide](https://ashleylim.medium.com/navigating-the-h1b1-visa-process-4c8e459c4b96) on the process of obtain an H-1B1
+Ashley has written [a very comprehensive guide](https://ashleylim.medium.com/navigating-the-h1b1-visa-process-4c8e459c4b96) on the adminstrative process to obtain a H-1B1

 There are a few things from the article I want to highlight
 - I paid my MRV application fee with SAM.
 However, I learnt that this option has since been [unavailable](https://www.ustraveldocs.com/sg/sg-niv-paymentinfo.asp).